nhoening/fjd/README.md

 Now the dispatcher assigns jobs to workers until all jobs are done.

-A little bit more detailled: The dispacther finds jobs in the ``jobqueue`` directory.
+A little bit more detailled: The dispatcher finds jobs in the ``jobqueue`` directory.
 Workers announce themselves in the ``workerqueue`` directory.
 The dispatcher pairs a job with a worker, removes those entries from ``jobqueue`` and ``workerqueue`` and creates a new entry in ``jobpods``, where workers will